Rebecca

 I am the lead tutor at The Literacy Club and manage all syllabi, communication and monitoring of all pupils' progress.

-I have five children - the older three attended KEVI Camp Hill and are adults now.
-The younger two currently attend King Edward VI Aston School and King Edward's School.
 My academic background is in international relations; my love and passion has always been for English literature and education - although the two disciplines certainly collide; words have, after all, always changed history, for good and for bad, and continue to do so.

 I've taught English/literacy since 1999, and in between raising my children, also spent ten years working with and delivering training to senior leaders and governors across Birmingham's schools, as well as providing local safeguarding training, before focusing primarily on The Literacy Club.